Distal median nerve dysfunction

 Exams and Tests

-If the cause of the nerve dysfunction can be identified and successfully treated, there is a good chance of full recovery.
-In some cases, there may be partial or complete loss of movement or sensation.
-Nerve pain may be severe and persist for a prolonged period of time.
+If the cause of the nerve dysfunction can be identified and treated, there is a good chance of full recovery.
+In some cases, there is some or complete loss of movement or sensation.
+Nerve pain may be severe and persist for a long time.

 - Deformity of the hand (rare)